By Ryan Tan and Denzel Chen

 To discover your Passion, it includes taking time and experiencing life to Discover your Story and also your Self – your interests, talents (tapped or untapped, infancy or maturity), your strengths… Once again, it is a discovery process.

 Jael has met people who are stressed because they can’t “find their passion”, who know their passion but “can’t find it” and also people who are happy to do their jobs and pursue their passions on the side.
 Her team helps to debunk myths, process with people their thoughts and work through to find their unique blend of Purpose, Passion and Pragmatism at where they are (as it will change with different life stages/circumstances).

 They aim to be a voice of optimism realism and not idealism cynicism – not to be a voice that crushes dreams, nor do they shy away from giving pragmatic points of views for people to consider.
-They don’t dismiss passion nor do they encourage people to prioritize it as the only goal.
+They don’t dismiss passion nor do they encourage people to prioritise it as the only goal.
 The discovery process is unique to each person – by all means, discover your purpose, passion and also consider pragmatism.